mahmoud/sedimental/entries/simple_statistics_for_systems.md

 One of the many advantages to investing in instrumentation early is that you get a sense for the overhead of data collection.
-Reliability and features are far more important in the enterprise than performance.
-With a low enough barrier to entry,
+Reliability and features are far outweigh performance in the enterprise space.
+Many critical services could be up to twice as fast without instrumentation, but removing this aspect would render them unmaintainable.
+Good work takes cycles, and for most services, metrics collection around critical paths is second only to the features themselves.

+Much of PayPal's Python services' robustness can be credited to a reliable remote logging infrastructure, combined with a robust, unobtrusive instrumentation framework.

 # Vocabulary